-Karlskrona is a port city and seat of Karlskrona Municipality located in Blekinge County, Sweden.
-The city covers a total area of approx 21,72 km2 (8,39 ml2) and has a population of around 35,210 people (2010 census)
+Karlskrona is a port city in Blekinge County, Sweden.
+The city covers a total area of approx 22 km2 (8 ml2) and has population around 35,000.

 - Karlskrona is also the capital city of Blekinge County.
 It is popular as the only baroque city in Sweden and is host to country's only remaining naval base and headquarters of Swedish Coast Guard.